 - You are on a budget- Nectar is cheaper, so it will give people the opportunity to save some money if they just can’t decide which mattress to get.

 - You like a sinking feeling- You will slowly sink into Nectar’s memory foam top layers, which may be appealing to people who prefer a memory foam feel.
 The sleeping surface is much less responsive than the Purple.

 The mattresses compared here are generally on the soft end of the spectrum, but the brands described differ in feel, price, and construction.
-Hopefully this review helped you determine which brand and mattress may be the best option for you.
+Hopefully this mattress comparison helped you determine which brand and mattress may be the best option for you.
+Give a look at some of our other popular Purple and Nectar mattress comparisons like Purple vs Leesa and Nectar vs Brooklyn Bedding.
 Please leave any specific questions about Purple 2, 3, or 4 or Nectar in the comments.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.